Yamdrok Tso Lake

 From glaciers, it is a short drive to Gyantse.
 This town was once the third largest town in Tibet, and you can still see some of the most impressive architectural structures there.
 The most famous attractions in Gyantse are Pelkor Chode Monastery, Kumbum Stupa, and Gyantse old fort.

-Recommended Tours Visiting Yamdrok Lake
+Tibet Tours Visiting Yamdrok Lake

 A beautiful and exciting journey, starting in Lhasa, the capital of Tibet and going to the Everest Base Camp.
 The tour visits Potala Palace, Jokhang Temple, Sera, Drepung and Tashilhunpo monasteries, Kumbum Stupa, Yamdrok Lake and Karola glaciers.